hostbyjake/PowershellAdmin/README.md

 <!-- Getting Started -->
-## 	:toolbox: Some of these need Admin Rights, but scripts like Outlook Limit only work non admin logged in as the user!
+## 	:toolbox: Some of these need Admin Rights, but scripts like Outlook Limit only work non admin, logged in as the user!

 <!-- Prerequisites -->
 ### :bangbang: Prerequisites